syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

 #### Collecting Data:

-Acq*Knowledge* should already be up and ready to collect data.
-If it is not, you must disconnect the BioNomadix unit from the participant and set it up now before you proceed.
+Acq*Knowledge* should already be set up, and calibrated, and you should see a pop-up from Acq*Knowledge*.
+If not, you must disconnect the BioNomadix unit from the participant and calibrate it now before you proceed.

-1. Bring up the `CIPI_F15` lab log (bookmarked in Chrome) side-by-side with the Acq*Knowledge* graph.
+1. Access the `CIPI_F15` lab log on the Lenovo laptop or your own device (as the Acq*Knowledge* computer must have wifi turned off).
-2. Press START to begin the Acq*Knowledge* recording before advancing SuperLab.
+2. Press `Continue` on the Acq*Knowledge* pop-up to begin recording recording data.
 3. Monitor the data recording in Acq*Knowledge* for 30 seconds to make sure it is collecting properly (when in doubt, refer to the BIOPAC Manual.
 4. Advance the SuperLab stimulus by pressing the space bar.
 **Note that when the stimulus is advanced, there will be no visual change.
 It will play a sound check through the speakers.
 Do not press space twice.**
 After Superlab is advanced, the participant will be prompted by the sound check to take a deep breath.
-This should s(t)imulate an EDA event.
+This should stimulate an EDA event.
 If the participant does not appear to experience an EDA event during the sound check, make a note in the lab log.
 5. After the first set of videos ends and the instruction screen appears, peek through the blinds to make sure that the participant is answering the Qualtrics survey on the laptop.
 When they are finished (the laptop lid is pushed down and the bell is rung), advance the stimulus by pressing the space bar on the SuperLab iMac.
 6. Repeat step 5 after the second set of videos
 7. **DISCUSSION STIMULUS**